icopy-site/awesome/docs/awesome/awesome-cyber-security-university.md

 * [Splunk Boss of the SOC V1](https://github.com/brootware/awesome-cyber-security-university/blob/master/<https://tryhackme.com/room/bpsplunk>) - Part of the Blue Primer series, learn how to use Splunk to search through massive amounts of information.
 * [Splunk Boss of the SOC V2](https://github.com/brootware/awesome-cyber-security-university/blob/master/<https://cyberdefenders.org/blueteam-ctf-challenges/16>) - Splunk analysis vol 2.
 * [Splunk Boss of the SOC V3](https://github.com/brootware/awesome-cyber-security-university/blob/master/<https://cyberdefenders.org/blueteam-ctf-challenges/8>) - Splunk analysis vol 3.
+* [Hunt Conti with Splunk](https://tryhackme.com/room/contiransomwarehgh) - An Exchange server was compromised with ransomware.
+Use Splunk to investigate how the attackers compromised the server.

 <!--lint disable double-link-->
 <!--lint enable double-link-->